-During his time in St Andrews he has served on the teaching and research ethics committee, knowledge exchange group committee and the Science/Medicine promotions panel.
+During his time in St Andrews he has served as deputy head of school, director of research, on the teaching and research ethics committee, knowledge exchange group committee and the Science/Medicine promotions panel.
 From 2012 - 2014, he was the deputy director and director for knowledge exchange for SICSA, the Scottish Informatics and Computer Science Alliance.
 He was the inaugural editor-in-chief for the journal Computers from 2011 - 2015.
 Since joining St Andrews he has held the following conference organisation roles:

 ACM IUI 2018 Program Co-Chair